Sinkasha/buckeyeCTF2022-writeups/Nile - BuckeyeCTF 2022.md

 Reading through the contract, we can see that we want to call the function `getFlag()`.
 In order to call `getFlag()` we need `accounts[msg.sender] == true` and `balance[msg.sender] > 1000`.  `redeem(amount)` can increase `balance[msg.sender]`, however, the amount we can redeem total must be smaller than `redeemable[msg.sender]`, which is set to 100 every time `createAccount()` is called, but we need 1000 tokens.

 The solution here is to cause an **integer underflow** in `redeemable[msg.sender]` so that we can redeem an amount greater than 99 due to the underflow.
+This works because the Solidity version is 0.7.6 and in solidity versions before 0.8.0, math overflows do not revert by default ([found here](https://solidity-by-example.org/hacks/overflow/)).

 #### Integer Underflow
 In order to cause integer underflow, we will utilize Solidity's [**fallback function**](https://docs.soliditylang.org/en/v0.8.12/contracts.html#fallback-function). `msg.sender.call("")` calls the fallback function ([found here](https://ethereum.stackexchange.com/questions/42521/what-does-msg-sender-call-do-in-solidity)) which is called in the `redeem()` function. `msg.sender` points to the person or contract who is currently connecting to the contract ([found here](https://stackoverflow.com/questions/48562483/solidity-basics-what-msg-sender-stands-for)).
 So we can write another contract which calls the Nile contract's `redeem()` function which would then call the fallback function of the contract we write.